Master of Education in School Counseling

 - Provide students with knowledge of learning theories and human development across lifespan.

-- Demonstrate knowledge of the role of professional school counselor, professional standards and behaviors as defined in Texas Education Agency’s Comprehensive and Developmental Guidance and Counseling Program.
+- Understand the various roles of the school counselor, including standards and behaviors as defined in Texas Education Agency’s Comprehensive and Developmental Guidance and Counseling Program.

 |Course Number||Core Area Courses (15 credits)||Credits|